 What Role Do Central Banks Play in CBDR?

-Central banks significantly influence the CBDR and its formation:
+Central banks and smart money significantly influence the CBDR and its formation:

 Which Days of the Week Are Best for CBDR?